nobitagit/blog/_posts/2019-4-6-Yarn-Npm-Faster.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But I digress.
-What's imprtant is that the fact that I so rarely use it doesn't prevent Spotlight to crawl the content of my HD.
+What's important is that the fact I rarely use it doesn't prevent Spotlight to crawl the content of my HD.
 As any other entry in the file system the content of node_modules gets indexed by Spotlight by default.
 I never really thought about this util I read the following tweet.